nferruzzi/moon/README.md

 func handler(context.Context) http.Handler
 ```

-Middlewares are chained with `Moon.New`
+Middlewares are chained with `moon.New`

 ```go
 middlewares := moon.New(middleware1, middleware2, middleware3, ...)